State Highway 78 (New Zealand): Route

 State Highway 78 begins at State Highway 1 just north of the CBD.
-It follows Sefton Street East for 200 m to Stafford Street, where it becomes the Port Loop Road.
+It follows Sefton Street East for 200 m to Stafford Street, where it becomes Port Loop Road.
 The road then proceeds northeast over the South Island Main Trunk Railway, before turning anticlockwise around a loop, passing under itself parallel to the railway line.
 The highway terminates at the intersection of Port Loop Road with Marine Parade.
 It is believed to be the only State Highway that crosses itself (not counting motorway on/offramps).